Moss & Algae control

-The issues that moss and algae cause on hard surfaces and public used areas, such as MUGA’s, tennis courts, children’s play areas and pavements can be effectively controlled with the right treatments at the right time.
+The issues that moss and algae cause on hard surfaces and public used areas, such as MUGA’s, tennis courts, children’s play areas and pavements can be effectively controlled with the right treatments at the right time – or at the same time as amenity spraying, ask us for details of our unique ENVIROPLUS service.

 Moss, algae, lichens and liverworts can all be found growing on hard surfaces such as block paving, concrete pathways, steps, wooden decking, benches, tennis courts to name a few.
-Though moss and algae do not damage the surfaces in general they do cause hazards to public users, and residents when they become wet, or in frost and ice conditions.
-Moss and algae can be effectively controlled with the right treatments – at the right time.
+Though moss and algae do not damage the surfaces in general they do cause slip hazards to public users, and residents when they become wet, or in frost and ice conditions.

 Multi Use Games Area (MUGA’s) and tennis courts require regular and proactive maintenance to keep them in good order, if moss and algae are allowed to build up on the surface, water will not drain off and then flooding or waterlogging occurs making the surface and the facility unusable.